TiagoMarinho/Soph/readme.md

 * `src/main.js` is the entry point
 * Commands are folders in `src/commands/<category>/`
 * `src/commands/<category>/<command name>/main.js` contains the code that runs when the user executes said command
+* `src/shared/generate.js` is where the relevant generation functions are called from, and where the response is built

+Unabled to run Stable Diffusion but still want to contribute?
+You can install [EdoanR's "a1111-fake-webui-api"](https://github.com/EdoanR/a111-fake-webui-api) to mimic the Stable Diffusion WebUI API to develop Soph without having to actually run the AI.